amanx100/bw-gpk/README.md

 2.  **Using `bw-gpk`:** After creating the Bitwarden note, use the `bw-gpk` tool to load private keys into the SSH agent.
 Run the following command:

     ```
+    # fetch the content from Clipboard
+    bw-gpk
+    # or fetch the content from local file
-    bw-gpk <bw-note-name>
+    bw-gpk <bw-note-path>
     ```
-    **Note:** Ensure that you're logged into Bitwarden CLI and have unlocked your vault before using `bw-gpk`.
+    **Note:** For clipboard use, ensure that you have copied the note form Bitwarden.

-3.  **Lock Bitwarden Vault:** After using the tool, securely delete and lock the Bitwarden vault with:
+3.  **Clear keys and configs:** After using the tool, securely delete the private keys from ssh-agent and delete the ssh configs with:

     ```
-    bw-gpk lock
+    bw-gpk clear
     ```

 ## Example

 Suppose you have a Bitwarden note named `my-ssh-keys` containing SSH configurations and private keys.
-To load these keys into the SSH agent, run:
+To load these keys into the SSH agent, copy the node and then run:

   ```
-  bw-gpk my-ssh-keys
+  bw-gpk
   ```

-To securely delete and lock the Bitwarden vault after use, run:
+To securely delete the configs and private keys, run:

   ```
-  bw-gpk lock
+  bw-gpk clear
   ```